crohr/crohr.github.com/index.md

 ## Code

-Here are some software I've written in my spare time or that my employer has allowed me to publicly release.
+Here is some software I've written in my spare time or that my employer has allowed me to publicly release.

 * [restfully] [restfully] - A Ruby client for RESTful APIs.